danielgtaylor/nesh/README.md

 This is a good place to print out information or modify the passed in options before they are sent to the REPL.

 #### Plugin.postStart (repl, [next])
 Called when `nesh.start` has been called and the REPL is started.
-The `repl` passed in is the newly created and started REPL from the `nesh.start` call.
+The `repl` passed in is the newly created and started REPL from the `nesh.start` call and includes the `opts` from above as `repl.opts`.
 If `next` is defined, then the function is treated as asyncronous and `next` will be passed a function that must be called when finished.
 If an error occurs, then the error should be passed to `next`.

 This is a good place to modify the REPL, e.g. adding new commands, modifying history, listening for specific key strokes, etc.